SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## The victors of the first world war were tyrannies, not polities, and they did not promote widespread liberty.

-Although originally induced by the security dilemma, the rapid military expansion was often exaggerated by political and egotistical
+Although originally induced by the security dilemma, Europe\'s rapid military expansion was often exaggerated by political and egotistical
 motivations: the British government\'s naval ambitions were not strictly defensive.
 The English public had been historically isolationist and did not want to join the war.
 However, the British government saw Kaiser\'s